PatrickStankard/bucketlist/README.md

 Demo: http://bucketlist-demo.s3-website-ap-southeast-2.amazonaws.com/

 ## About
-``src`` contains the unminified source, and ``public`` contains the latest (minified) build.
-When using Bucketlist, you can either go with the "drop-in" solution and use ``public/index.html``, which has all of it's references to static assets pointing to a Cloudfront CDN containing the latest release, or go with ``src`` and host the whole kit and kaboodle yourself.
+In this repo, the ``src`` directory contains the unminified source, and the ``public`` directoru contains the latest (minified) build.
+When using Bucketlist, you can either go with the "drop-in" solution and use ``public/index.html``, which has all of it's references to static assets pointing to a Cloudfront CDN containing the latest release, or you could go with ``src`` just and host the whole kit and kaboodle yourself.

 ## Prerequisites
 * Edit your S3 bucket's permissions